derRaphael/nub/README.md

 Testing:
 --------

+Just testing the UI mockup, have a peek at http://jsfiddle.net/JprP4/embedded/result/

+For the wicked:

 To run the browser, you'll need pywebkitgtk (in ubuntu speak that's python-ubuntu), and fire up the php build in webserver.
 The webserver must be started in the projects ui folder and the python-webkit script must point to started server on localhost.